santicr21/Santiago_Web_Automation_Project/README.md

 # WebAutomation_Project

+### Requirements
+1. Install intellij
+2. Open the repository folder into intellij

+### IMPORTANT
+Remember that first task folder its a maven project, so, you need to build the pom.xml to execute the suite.xml of any project.

 ### For first task folder:
-1. Just run testng_run.xml, its highly recommended to run it with eclipse or intellij
+1. Just run suite.xml, its highly recommended to run it with eclipse or intellij

 ### For second task folder:
 1. Just open the markdown files, the rest of the folder's files are the images